sigulete/kde-bootc/README.md

 ### Users
 This section is divided into two groups: one copies configuration files, and the other runs scripts to set up the system.

 I opted for `systemd-homed` users because they are better suited than regular users for immutable desktops, preventing potential drift if `/etc/passwd` is modified locally.
 Additionally, each user home benefits from LUKS encrypted volume.
+However, the script includes an option to create regular users as a reference, which is currently commented out.

 The process begins when `firstboot-setup` runs, triggered by `firstboot-setup.service` during boot.
 It executes `homectl firstboot`, which checks if any regular home areas exist.
 If none are found, it searches for service credentials starting with `home.create.` to create users at boot.

+You can't create systemd-homed users during the container build, because systemd must be running.

 Service credentials are imported into the systemd service using the following parameter:
 ```